AgeofIA/langtask/API.md

 **Returns:**
 - `str`: Raw text response when no output schema is defined
-- `Dict[str, Any]`: Structured response when output schema is defined
+- `StructuredResponse`: Pydantic model instance with dot notation access when output schema is defined

 **Raises:**
 - `ExecutionError`: Processing or runtime failures